 There are indeed other steps you can take to reduce your stress and maintain balance, like getting more sleep, eating healthy, and starting a meditation practice.
 Regardless of what you do, remember not to let your work life consume your entire life.
 You worked hard to get to where you are today.
 You certainly don’t want to lose this momentum by burning out.

-Banking Services provided by The Bancorp Bank, Member FDIC.
-The Chime Visa® Debit Card is issued by The Bancorp Bank pursuant to a license from Visa U.S.A.
+Banking Services provided by The Bancorp Bank, N.A., Member FDIC.
+The Chime Visa® Debit Card is issued by The Bancorp Bank, N.A. pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa debit cards are accepted.

 This page is for informational purposes only.
 Chime does not provide financial, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for financial, legal or accounting advice.
 You should consult your own financial, legal and accounting advisors before engaging in any transaction.